AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 This feature is available through a dedicated package in Adobe Campaign.
 To use it, this package must be installed.
 Once done, restart the server for the package to be taken into account.

 For hybrid and hosted architectures, the package needs to be installed on all servers, including the [mid-sourcing server](../../installation/using/mid-sourcing-server.md) and the [execution instance](../../message-center/using/creating-a-shared-connection.md#execution-instance).
 Contact your account executive.

+Watch this [video](https://docs.adobe.com/content/help/en/campaign-learn/campaign-classic-tutorials/sending-messages/email-channel/defining-interactive-email-content-with-amp.html) to see how to activate AMP in Adobe Campaign and learn about the usage.

 ### About AMP for Email {#about-amp-for-email}